 Unlike other solutions, fbs makes packaging easy.
 Create an installer for your app in seconds and distribute it to your users – on Windows, Mac and Linux!

 Applications built with fbs have been installed on tens of thousands of machines.
 It encapsulates years of experience.
 This ensures your app runs on your users' computers.

-You can use fbs for free in open source projects that are licensed under the GPL.
-If you don't want to open your code up to the public, you can purchase a commercial license for EUR 449 per developer:
+You can use the free version of fbs in open source projects that are licensed under the GPL.
+If you don't want to open your code up to the public, you can purchase fbs Pro.

-Instead of reinventing the wheel, fbs builds on well-tested solutions: PyQt to use Qt from Python, PyInstaller for packaging, NSIS for Windows installers, .deb files on Ubuntu.
+Instead of reinventing the wheel, fbs builds on well-tested solutions: PyInstaller for packaging, NSIS for Windows installers, .dmg files on macOS, .deb files on Ubuntu.
 With fbs, you don't have to spend weeks integrating these technologies.
 It addresses common tasks such as shipping resource files and accessing them from within your application.
-Finally, it solves edge cases that only occur on some users' systems and would take time to figure out yourself.
+Finally, it solves edge cases that only occur on some users' systems and would take lots of tedious time to figure out yourself.

 fbs open sources solutions that were originally implemented for the cross-platform file manager fman.
 Months of fman's development went into creating installers for the various operating systems, code signing and automatic updates. fbs gives you the same results in minutes instead of months.